ICanOnlySuffer/exercise/README.md

 ## Approach

-My approach was designing the program around the Employee class, arrays and hashes to ease its reading write less.
+My approach was designing the program around the Employee class, as well as arrays and hashes to ease its reading.
 That is why I chose Ruby as it is a fully OOP language with great array and hash mapping capabilities.